How to Grow Potatoes: The Complete Guide

 To store potatoes for keeping, however, you need a dark, cool (38° to 40°F) place; if it’s too warm, potatoes will sprout and be susceptible to disease.
 Also, it needs to be somewhat humid; potatoes are 80% water, so if it’s too dry, potatoes wither and dry out.

-If you happen to have a damp cellar, you’ll all set!
+If you happen to have a damp cellar, you’re all set!
 Otherwise, consider an extra refrigerator set a few degrees higher than normal with tubers in dark-colored plastic bags that are perforated (with many holes cut in the side) for air movement.
 Avoid all light to prevent greening.
 Or, consider an unheated entrance, spare room, closet, attic, cabinet, or insulated garage.
-To elevate humidity, you could place large pans of water in front of air source.
+To elevate humidity, you could place large pans of water in front of the air source.

 Even after harvest, potatoes still use oxygen and give off carbon dioxide, so they must have fresh air and ventilation.
 Never put potatoes in airtight containers.
 Use perforated bags, as mentioned above.
 Do not store potatoes with apples; the fruit’s ethylene gas causes spoilage.